 Antergos is a Linux distribution forked from another popular distro ‘Arch Linux’.
 Since its launch in 2012, the distribution is one of the fastest growing distributions.
 The best part of the distribution is how nice it looks.

-Antergos uses the GNOME 3 desktop environment by default settings, but you do get option to choose from other desktop environments including Cinnamon, MATE, KDE Plasma 5 and Xfce desktops.
-Antergos is released as an rolling distribution which means install it once, and it will get updates forever.
+Antergos uses the GNOME 3 desktop environment by default settings, but you do get the option to choose from other desktop environments including Cinnamon, MATE, KDE Plasma 5 and Xfce desktops.
+Antergos is released as a rolling distribution which means install it once, and it will get updates forever.
 There is nothing like end-of-life for a version like seen in other Linux distros including Ubuntu, Linux Mint, elementary OS, and Fedora.

 Here is how Antergos 2016 desktop looks like with the ‘Show applications’ turned ON.

 And here is Antergos’s setting app.

 Create Antergos Live USB flash drive on Windows

 Step 1: Download the Antergos ISO image from its official website.

 Step 2: Download Rufus utility for Windows.
 It is a portable utility, so there is nothing to install.
 Just download, and it’s ready for use.

-Step 3: Plug-in a empty USB flash drive of at least 2 GB capacity.
+Step 3: Plug-in an empty USB flash drive of at least 2 GB capacity.